QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Metadata
   - All the fields of the metadata standard are present.
 - Scenarios
-  - The virtual lab can be used in multiple scenarios.
+  - The virtual lab can be used in multiple scenarios, i.e. both the parameters and datasets can be changed to suit experiments of different researchers.
 - Documentation
   - At least one domain scientist who was not involved in the development of the virtual lab has reviewed the user manual.
 The coding experience of the reviewer of the user manual is similar to the coding experience of the intended user.